 Investigative detentions, traffic stops, arrests, searches, and property seizures by officers will be based on a standard of reasonable suspicion or probable cause in accordance with the Fourth Amendment of the U.S. Constitution.
 Officers must be able to articulate specific facts and circumstances that support reasonable suspicion or probable cause for investigative detentions, traffic stops, arrests, non-consensual searches, and property seizures.

 Citizens or visitors who feel they have been stopped or searched due to bias-based profiling are encouraged to file a complaint with the Police Department.

 Complaints may be filed in person, by mail, electronic mail, telephone or online.
 To file a complaint, please include all the facts, names, dates, and places known.
-Also, you may click on the Commendation and Complaint form link to open it now.
+You may also click on this Commendation and Complaint form to open it now.